candreop/T2K_ECAL_LI/README.md

 ## LI system state information in ODB

-The client periodically updates the ODB with the ECAL LI state.
+The client periodically updates an ECAL LI state table in the ODB.

-The LI state information is stored in **/State/ECAL/LI/**
+This table lives in **/State/ECAL/LI/** and it is created automatically by the controler.

-This table is created automatically by the controler.
+Its structure is the following:

 <pre>
     /State/ECAL/LI/